How to become a radio presenter: Swarzy's story

 Swarzy loves being in a job that celebrates music and allows her to express herself.

-What to expect if you want to be a radio presenter or DJ
+What to expect if you want to become a radio presenter

 - Radio presenter salary: Variable.
 You may be self-employed/freelance